Kausheel/User_Management/README.md

-#Authentication
+#PHP User Management

-This is a PHP class giving you all the necessary functions for authenticating and managing users.
+This is a PHP class giving you all of the necessary functions for authenticating and managing users.

 ###API Summary: